Norilsk sees average nickel prices near $20,000 per ton in 2012

 Nick Moore, an analyst at RBS, said on Thursday he expects a 50,000 metric ton surplus in 2012 after LME inventories of nickel rose sharply to stand at eight-week's worth of consumption.

-The global nickel market had a supply surplus of 17,000 metric tons last year, the Lisbon-based International Nickel Study Group (INSG) believes.
+The global nickel market had a supply surplus of 17,000 metric ton last year, the Lisbon-based International Nickel Study Group (INSG) believes.

 Sprogis said he expected the level of nickel premiums on the spot market to decline by 20-25 percent in 2012 from 2011 level.